Safe System

 The Safe System approach is a key component of the United Nations (UN) 2020 resolution on road safety (derived from the Stockholm Declaration) and is a pillar of European efforts to improve road safety.
 The European Road Safety Policy Framework 2021-2030 states that “we need to implement the Safe System at EU level“.

-SS must be a road system that
+The Safe System should be a road system that

 absorbs the physical limitations of the human being